pythonsingapore/pugs-org-sg/content/20150117-feb-meeting.md

 Tags: webdev

-Next regular user meeting is scheduled for February 26 at 7pm at [PayPal Singapore](https://www.paypal.com/sg/), 5 Temasek Blvd, #09-01 Suntec Tower Five, 038985.
+Next regular user meeting is scheduled for February 26 at 7pm at [PayPal Singapore](https://www.paypal.com/sg/) (UPDATE: at Millenia Office), 1 Temasek Avenue, Millenia Tower, #14-01.
 Our friendly hosts have graciously offered to provide pizzas and drinks!

 Speakers: